New Orleans Marriage Immigration Attorney Services

 Wheatley Immigration Law, LLC is a boutique firm focusing on nothing but immigration.
 This gives us a distinct advantage when it comes to helping clients better understand their situation and how to make the best use of the legal options they have available.

-• U visas: Foreign citizens will qualify for U status if they are the victims of a violent crime, cooperate with law enforcement in the criminal investigation, and suffer substantial injury as a result of the crime.
+- U Visa Application Assistance: Foreign citizens will qualify for U status if they are the victims of a violent crime, cooperate with law enforcement in the criminal investigation, and suffer substantial injury as a result of the crime.
 Law enforcement or other government officials must certify that the victim was cooperative with the investigation before a person can apply, but officials can refuse to certify for any reason.
 There is also a much higher demand for U status than there are visas available, resulting in long backlogs.
 People with U status may apply for permanent residence after three years.

-• Change or extension of status: If a person entered the country on, say, a student visa, but then decides they wish to stay in the country longer, they will need to change or extend their immigration status.
+- Guidance on Change or Extension of Status: If a person entered the country on, say, a student visa, but then decides they wish to stay in the country longer, they will need to change or extend their immigration status.
 In order to obtain permanent residence in the United States, it is necessary to show there is nothing in the immigrant’s background to disqualify him or her from admissibility.
 While there are many grounds of inadmissibility, not all of them can be waived.

 With over a decade of results and a long list of satisfied clients, our firm has earned a reputation throughout Louisiana as the one immigrants can count on.
 Attorney Dayna Wheatley is a member of the American Immigration Lawyers Association and has been a featured immigration attorney on Avvo.
 Let her put her knowledge to work for you.